From USD 790

 Most famous glacier in Hollywood

-Next stop is Svinafellsjokull glacier tongue known for its spectacular blue colour and formations.
+Next stop is Svinafellsjokull glacier tongue known for its spectacular blue color and formations.
 You will probably already have seen this glacier in movies like Interstellar, Batman Begins, and if you are a fan of Game of Thrones you will be thrilled to know that you are now north of the Wall with White Walkers and wildlings lurking around…

 From there we start heading back to Reykjavik and back to civilization.
 We will, of course, keep a look out for the northern lights on the way and make toilet stops.
 We should be back in town around 20-21:00 depending on weather and road conditions.